Restoring Volumes with Command Line Interface

 Volumes can be restored to their original location or to a new location.

-- If you restore volume data to a new location, Veeam Agent for Linux will restore data from the backup and write it to the selected destination.
+- If you restore volume data to a new location, Veeam Agent will restore data from the backup and write it to the selected destination.
 If necessary, you can specify new disk mapping settings for the restored volume.

-When you restore a volume from the backup, Veeam Agent for Linux will automatically select the latest restore point in the backup.
+When you restore a volume from the backup, Veeam Agent will automatically select the latest restore point in the backup.
 The volume will be restored to the state in which the volume was at the time when the latest restore point was created.

 When you restore a volume from the restore point, you can select the necessary restore point in the backup to recover data to a specific point in time.